i30817/libretrofuzz/README.rst

 Because of this increased risk of false positives with options, the default is to count everything except hack metadata as part of the match, only select the names that match exactly (after 'safe' heuristics like removing spaces) and the default pre-selected system name to be the same as the playlist name, which is safest.

-False positives will then be from using ``--min`` (allows inexact matches) or/and one of the commands that do not count metadata (``--before``, ``--no-meta`` and ``--no-subtitle``).
+False positives will then be from using ``--min`` (allows inexact matches) or/and one of the commands that do not count metadata (``--before`` and ``--no-meta``).
 A common scenario is the thumbnail server not having a single thumbnail of the game, and the program selecting the best match it can which is still good enough to pass, like a sequel, prequel, or different release, most often regions/languages.
 It's not recommended to use ``--min`` less than 100 without ``--filter`` to a specific game, or at least ``--delay/--delay-after`` to be able to cancel.

 Example:
-  ``libretro-fuzz --system 'Commodore - Amiga' --no-subtitle --before '_' --filter '[Ii]shar*'``
+  ``libretro-fuzz --system 'Commodore - Amiga' --before '_' --filter '[Ii]shar*'``

   The best way to solve these issues is to upload the right cover to the respective libretro-thumbnail subproject with the correct name of the game variant.
 Then you can redownload just the updated thumbnails with a label, in this example, because of ``--filter``, the Ishar series in the WHDLoad playlist would redownload.